AliAzimiD/karchiz/README.md

 Integration with Prometheus or other monitoring solutions is straightforward—just add a scrape job pointing at the above URL.

-Security & Secrets
+## Security & Secrets
-Uses Docker secrets (db_password_file) for DB.
-For advanced production, adopt AWS Secrets Manager, Vault, or other secure secret retrieval.
+Uses Docker secrets for the database password.
+For advanced production, adopt AWS Secrets Manager, Vault, or another secure secret source.

-License
+## License
 [Specify your license here, e.g. MIT]